 - Consultation, diagnosis, treatment, and therapeutic care provided by doctors and clinics in the normal course.

-- Diagnostic and pathological tests when done within clinical establishments.
+- Diagnostic and pathological tests are done within clinical establishments.

 - Ambulance services in the course of providing healthcare.

-- AYUSH services (Ayurveda, Yoga, Unani, Siddha, Homoeopathy) by recognized practitioners are also exempt.
+- AYUSH services (Ayurveda, Yoga, Unani, Siddha, Homoeopathy) by recognised practitioners are also exempt.

 Services not exempt under GST for doctors